Sex differences in education: Linguistic sexism

 Clarricoates concludes her study by observing that there is a "catch 22" situation for young female pupils.
 If a girl conforms to institutional ideals by learning her lessons well, speaking appropriately and not bothering the teacher then her success is downplayed in comparison to the equivalent behavior in a male pupil.
 Indeed, she is regarded as "passive", or a "goody-goody" and as "lesser" than her male pupils.
-As a result, this reinforcement will foster submissiveness and self-depreciation; qualities which society does not hold in great esteem.
+As a result, this reinforcement will foster submissiveness and self-deprecation; qualities which society does not hold in great esteem.
 However, if she does not conform then she will be admonished more harshly than her equivalent male pupils and also be viewed in a more negative light.
 She will be regarded as problematic and disruptive to the class, which may ultimately impact her academic performance and career prospects in the future.
 Furthermore, if she is able to survive the school institution as an assertive and confident individual then she will still face many challenges in the workplace, where these characteristics in women are often perceived as "bossy" or "overbearing".